phetsims/curve-fitting/doc/model.md

 Linear, Quadratic and Cubic.
 The fit can be done manually ('Adjustable Fit') by manipulating a sets of sliders or be determined automatically ('Best Fit').

-The coefficients of the polynomial can be displayed by clicking on the equation accordion box.
 The chi-squared and r-squared values are determined for the curve in relation to the data points and are displayed with a barometer-style scale.
 The Best Fit coefficients are calculated using the standard procedure of weighted least square regression where one finds the most appropriate polynomial coefficients that minimize the chi-squared value.